One of the Joys of Maturity

 Free Seed for a While

-Several months after starting the offer, I received a request from a major seed house that wanted to trial our strain of JLPs and possibly cross them into their strain that was named Japanese Long Cucumber.
+Several months after starting the first offer, I received a request from a major seed house that wanted to trial our strain of JLPs and possibly cross them into their strain that was named Japanese Long Cucumber.
 We'd tried their strain or variety when hunting for other JLP seed and rejected it for breeding with our strain as it produced shorter, much fatter, but still tasty cucumbers.
 They definitely weren't what we were looking for.
-But their request pretty well used up our surplus seed, ending our free JLP seed offer (for 2015, anyway).
+But their request pretty well used up our surplus seed, ending our free JLP seed offer for 2015.
 Sadly, after rushing the seed to them as requested, I never got any confirmation of the seed being received, much less a thank you!
 It will be interesting to see if the company ever offers a Japanese Long Pickling cucumber variety in the future.

 The Original Seed Packet